6fdigital/docker-lxlogger/Readme.md

-# Monolithic Docker Image for LxLogger
+# Docker Image for LxLogger

-A monolithic LxLogger docker image containing InfluxDB and Grafana in the following versions:
+A LxLogger docker image containing InfluxDB and Grafana in the following versions:

 | Description  | Value  |